maximiliansoelch/Artemis/docs/dev/setup.rst

 Edition of IntelliJ IDEA does not provide Spring Boot support (see the `comparison matrix <https://www.jetbrains.com/idea/features/editions_comparison_matrix.html>`__).
+# TODO: can Artemis be built inside a docker container?
 Before you can build Artemis, you must install and configure the following dependencies/tools on your machine: